illusori/mixxx-behringer-cmdstudio2a/README.md

 By default the decks now start in vinyl mode, if you'd rather start in CD mode like the original controller mapping you can change the `startInVinylMode` option in the preferences file to `false`.

+The *Vinyl* button will toggle between vinyl mode on/off, unless you're mode-shifting, in which case it toggles recording on/off.

+### Recording

+With mode-shift or mode-lock on, pressing the *Vinyl* button will toggle recording mode.

+### Sync Button.

+With mode-shift or mode-lock on, pressing the *Sync* button will disable sync lock and reset the deck playback rate to default.

 ### Deck Cloning

 Load A/Load B work as normal without the mode-shift key active.
 If you have mode-shift or mode-lock enabled then Load A/Load B will clone the playing track into deck A or B. (Deck cloning loads the cloned deck and sets it playing from the same point/bpm/etc.)